alexshinningsun/cloud-computing-project/README.md

     Improvement :
         - Please add the public key inside terraform variable file for ec2 creation.
 Currently, there are new key pairs on every $Terraform apply.
-        - Reduce the instance role policy.
+        - Reduce the instance role policy on the upEc2.tf